-As lockdown restrictions continue to ease, many businesses that had been forced to close or ask their employees to work from home will now be considering how to safely re-open.
-Social distancing measures are likely to be with us for some time which means that the majority of businesses will need to rethink their workspaces to ensure they are safe for employees, clients and customers.
+As lockdown restrictions ease over the coming months, many businesses that were forced to close or ask their employees to work from home will be considering how to safely reopen.
+Social distancing measures remain for now, which means that the majority of businesses will need to rethink their workspaces to ensure they're safe for employees, clients and customers.

-We’ve put together an overview of everything you will need to consider as you prepare your premises for re-opening.
+We’ve put together an overview of everything you'll need to consider as you prepare your premises for reopening.

 When should I be doing a COVID-19 risk assessment?

 If you’re already trading and have remained open throughout the lockdown periods, you need to have a risk assessment in place to prove that you’re working safely and adhering to COVID-19 secure guidelines.
 For those businesses who have yet to reopen, undertake a risk assessment at the earliest opportunity to be in the best position to rebound as and when further lockdown restrictions are lifted over the coming weeks and months.

 All workplaces have an obligation by law under Section 3 of the Management of Health and Safety at Work Regulations 1999 to do a standard risk assessment to protect employees, and others, from harm.
 The Government recommend that you take out a risk assessment in line with Health and Safety Executive (HSE) guidance.

 Under the Management of Health and Safety at Work Regulations 1999, the minimum you must do as an employer is:

 • Identify what could cause injury or illness in your business (hazards)

 • Decide how likely it is that someone could be harmed and how seriously (the risk)